tbnorth/meshnet/README.md

 of the ping, they need to time ping arrivals in nano seconds, or at least tens of nanoseconds.
-TODO: see if PyBoards support [utime.ticks_cpu()](https://docs.micropython.org/en/latest/pyboard/library/utime.html#utime.ticks_cpu) and what the resolution is.
+TODO: see if PyBoards support [utime.ticks_cpu()](https://docs.micropython.org/en/latest/pyboard/library/utime.html#utime.ticks_cpu) and what the resolution is - DONE, see below.
 Microsecond timing gives a resolution of about 300 m, much worse than the simluated 50 m resolution in compare_degraded.pdf